alopezm0500/Telecom/README.md

-Some useful scripts used by me in Telecom equiments and arquitectures
+Some useful scripts used by me in Telecom equipments and arquitectures